durvs/durvs.github.io/cv-en.md

 ## About

 Hello, I am Durval.
 Welcome.
-I'm 27, I live in São Paulo - SP and currently work as a developer at [Infracommerce] (http://www.infracommerce.com.br).
+I'm 27, I live in São Paulo - SP and currently work as a developer at [Infracommerce](http://www.infracommerce.com.br).
 I am always in search of knowledge, collaboration on the web community and new challenges.

 ### Front end technical skills